MappingBird/web-application/README.md

 pingismo
 ========
 This is a test for hipchat hooks.
+Another test.